praekelt/numi-api/docs/index.rst

   :>json string title: The dialogue's human-readable title :>json string url: API url for accessing the dialogue description.
   :>json boolean is_archived: Flag representing whether this dialogue has been archived.
+  :>json boolean is_published: Flag representing whether this dialogue has been published before.
+  :>json boolean has_changes: Flag representing whether this dialogue has unpublished changes.

 .. http:get:: /projects/(str:project_id)/dialogues/(str:dialogue_id)